EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Requirements:*

-- Requires datasets D01 OPERA composite or D02 OPERA volume radar data with a large archive (the back-end archive to be established in EWC) (F)
+- Requires datasets D01 OPERA composite or D02 OPERA volume radar data with a large archive (the back-end archive to be established in EWC)
 - Requires a suitable access mechanism for bulk consumption (rather than download), e.g. access through S3 in cloud native formats to download directly to avoid download store.
 - The execution of the trained AI model requires the real-time to be consistent with the training data (i.e., from the same source)
 - Requirement is to provide converters/readers for the old data.
 Here RODEO WP6 T6.4 could provide suitable tools when they are also developing the suitable AI datasets.